swcarpentry/visualization-novice/_episodes/03-data-structures.md

 - "To be familiar with differentiating data structures for choosing a good chart"
 keypoints:
-- "'Variables' are associated with columns in tidy data."
+- "__Variables__ are associated with columns in tidy data."
-- "As a descriptor of a specific column of data, 'variables' tend to describe numerically continuous data, while 'categories' describe discrete or categorical data that is organized in groups."
+- "As a descriptor of a specific column of data, __variables__ tend to describe numerically continuous data, while __categories__ describe discrete or categorical data that is organized in groups."
-- "'Values' are associated with cells in a data table."
+- "__Values__ are associated with cells in a data table."
-- "'Replicates' are values with similar variables and categories most often seen
-  in experimental data."
+- "__Replicates__ are values with similar variables and categories most often seen in experimental data."
-- "'Absolute' values receive context by their units, while 'relative' values are standardized in some fashion (i.e., proportion, per unit) for comparison among categories."
+- "__Absolute__ values receive context by their units, while __relative__ values are standardized in some fashion (i.e., proportion, per unit) for comparison among categories."
 ---

 ## Data structure is the shape and content of your data.

 The shape of your data ought to be rectangular and can be described by the number of rows and columns.

-Column in your data can also be called 'variables' or 'fields'.
-However, the general use of the term 'variable' to describe a column can also be used more specifically to describe numerically continuous data.
-As a complement to this specific use of 'variables', 'categories' describe discrete or categorical data that can be organized in groups.
+Column in your data can also be called __variables__ or __fields__.
+However, the general use of the term __variable__ to describe a column can also be used more specifically to describe numerically continuous data.
+As a complement to this specific use of variables, __categories__ describe discrete or categorical data that can be organized in groups.

-'Values' make up the rows of the data and are more specifically associated with cells in a data table.
-'Values' can represent numerical or categorical data.
+__Values__ make up the rows of the data and are more specifically associated with cells in a data table.
+Values can represent numerical or categorical data.
-Numerical values should be recognized as 'absolute' or 'relative'.
-'Absolute' values receive context by their units, while 'relative' values are standardized in some fashion (i.e., proportion, per unit) and most often used for comparison among categories.
+Numerical values should be recognized as __absolute__ or __relative__.
+Absolute values receive context by their units, while relative values are standardized in some fashion (i.e., proportion, per unit) and most often used for comparison among categories.

-Rows of data may represent observational or experimental 'replicates'.
-Most generally, 'replicates' are values with similar variables and categories that are evaluated in data analysis.
+Rows of data may represent observational or experimental __replicates__.
+Most generally, replicates are values with similar variables and categories that are evaluated in data analysis.

 > ## Data Organization Challenge